bbr flag flag is us flag

 'And you shall take for yourselves, on the first day, the fruit of the beautiful tree - etrog, palms, branches of myrtle and willows from the rivers, and you shall rejoice before the Lord your God for seven days' (Leviticus, 23:40). ...

-Most of the nations under Nazi rule sometimes acted passively, sometimes actively collaborated to send six million Jews to extermination camps.
-Yet even in the midst of the madness of war, there are moments of hope and...
+Most nations under Nazi rule either acted passively or actively collaborated in sending six million Jews to extermination camps.
+Yet even in the midst of the madness of war, there are moments of hope and light.
+A ...

-We were very moved by the article about the Jews and the Holocaust in Athens, published in issue 45 of Morashá.
-My mother, Sara Menache, a native of Thessaloniki, now 88 years old, still remembers the day when the few Jews who lived in A...
+We were deeply moved by the article on Jews and the Holocaust in Athens, published in issue 45 of Morasha.
+My mother, Sara Menache, a native of Thessaloniki, now 88 years old, still remembers the day when the few Jews living in Athens ...

-'Whatever the outcome of the elections in November, on January 20th of next year, Israel will have a friend in the Oval Office of the White House'.
-Such a prediction about the future American president came from Democratic Senator Joseph...
+'Whatever the outcome of the November elections, on January 20 next year, Israel will have a friend in the Oval Office of the White House.'
+Such a prediction about the future US president came from Democratic Senator Joseph Liebe ...

-A total of seven thousand Rosh Hashanah cards and happy holiday messages illustrate the latest work by Israelis Yuval Danieli, Muky Tsur and Atara Eitan, titled Bashaná Haba'á: Shanot Tovot Min Hakibutz - 'Next Year: Cards...
+A total of seven thousand Rosh Hashanah cards and holiday greetings illustrate the latest work by Israelis Yuval Danieli, Muky Tsur and Atara Eitan, entitled Bashaná Haba'á: Shanot Tovot Min Hakibutz - 'In the Coming Year: Greeting Cards...

 Man is a combination of two diverse elements: body and soul.
 The soul is the true reason for our existence.